datasciencecampus/statschat-global/README.md

 also in `data/db_langchain_latest` after UPDATE.
 The LLM is either run in locally with `generate_local.py`, in an API with `main_api_local.py` (both backend) or with a flask app (frontend).

+> [!NOTE]
+> **Before setting up or updating the vector store ensure the [virtual or conda environment has been created.](docs/setup_guide.md)**

 ## Step 1: Vector store
-> [!NOTE]
-> **Before setting up or updating the vector store ensure the [virtual or conda environment has been created.]("link for when on DSC github")**

-Before running `pdf_runner.py` in an integrated development environment (IDE) ensure that the PDF_FILES_MODE (in `main.toml`) is set to the desired option.
-It can also be run in the command line as below.
+The vector store can be set up running `pdf_runner.py` in an integrated development environment (IDE).
+You can also run it from the command line as below:

     ```shell
     python3 statschat/pdf_runner.py
     ```

+Before running `pdf_runner.py`  ensure that the key variables in `statschat/config/main.toml` are set to the desired options.

+The `download_site` variable will determine what website is used as an endpoint to scrape PDF files from.
+If left empty, the system will look for PDFs placed in the `data/local_pdfs` folder.

-This script will webscrape PDF documents from the website, convert them to JSON files and either append or replace the vector store - based on the `download_mode` parameter.
+The `pdf_runner.py` script will webscrape PDF documents from the website, or take the ones locally stored.
+It will then convert them to JSON files and either append or replace the existing vector store.
+This will be based on the `download_mode` parameter.

-`download_mode = "SETUP"` -> Will scrape all pdf files from a website and reset the vector store, creating a new one from the PDF documents that are scraped and processed into JSON files.
+`download_mode = "SETUP"` -> Will scrape all pdf files and reset the vector store, creating a new one from the PDF documents that are scraped and processed into JSON files.
 This will only need to be done `once` as afterwards it will just need updating.

-`download_mode = "UPDATE"` -> Will only scrape the latest 5 pages of PDF files from the website, compare existing PDF files in the vector store with those downloaded and only process new files - appending these to the database and "flushing" the latest data folders ready for a new run.
-This will need to be done as new PDFs are added to the website.
+`download_mode = "UPDATE"` -> Will only scrape the latest PDF files.
+If on website mode from the website, compare existing PDF files in the vector store with those downloaded and only process new files - appending these to the database and "flushing" the latest data folders ready for a new run.
+This will need to be done as new PDFs are added to the relevant websites website.

 ## Step 2: Usage